 “And this is not your own doing; it is the gift of God - not the result of works, so that no one may boast” (Eph.
 2:8-9).
 This is what I have been learning here with you over these past seventeen years.
 I have been learning that the church is not the result of my work, or yours.
 I don’t think that I really knew that until I came here.
 And it has taken me sometime to really come to believe it, here with you.
 But today, standing here, I know that the church is the gift of a God who is rich in mercy and who has loved us into life together.
 And look what God had to do in order give us this life.
 God had to end the kind of church that we were busy building, the kind that we took for granted.
 The kind that runs programs and has a building and is busy planning its own future.
 God had to create a space for worship and an excuse for meetings in homes and restaurants and offices and a reason for meals and connections.
 God had to give us a hunger to rediscover the story that we so easily forgot, swimming in a sea of so many different stories.
 No boasting here about what we have done to form a church.
 It just happened.
 God just gave it to us.
 God just gave you to me.
 It is all such a gift.

 Grace is our shorthand for everything we know about God.
 Grace includes Good Friday, Holy Saturday and Easter Sunday.
 Grace is the power of God that saves us from the darkest hours of our lives and the glory of God that carries us through the loneliest nights of our souls.
 That is why it is amazing.
-Grace is the seeking Son of God of God who finds us when we are lost.
+Grace is the seeking Son of God who finds us when we are lost.
 Grace is the healing Holy Spirit that gives us inner sight when we are blind to the beauty that God sees in us and in our neighbours.
 When we say grace at a meal we are not so much thanking God for our food as we are being reminded by gathering over a meal that our lives have been saved from a living death by the grace of God.
 It is not our own doing.
 Our own doing was leading us into trouble, getting us nowhere, leaving us as empty and as frustrated as the next person.
 Even the church we constructed felt empty, dead, a lot of work and not much to show for it in the end.
 But then, somehow, in some way, we were saved by grace, by the grace and the power and the glory and the love of God.

 That is the only way that I know to say what it is like to be with you in this congregation right now.
 I have been saved by God’s grace in the midst of what should be the most frightening and difficult part of my life’s journey.
 That is what one expects when the doctor says you have incurable cancer.
 You expect that now death is beginning to win.
 You expect that now life is coming to an end.
 But, instead, death gives way to life.
 Instead, you are saved by grace, by the grace of God that makes us alive together through Christ.
 Because you see, I am the one privileged to witness this life together in so many different ways each week.
 On Wednesday morning at the White Spot over eggs and coffee as we open the scripture together with laughter and debate and such care for one another.
 On Thursday evenings at Janet’s as she sets the table and pours the sherry and as we wander in off the street, sharing the stories of the day, then singing a hymn and wondering together that we have found each other or, rather, that God has found us at last.
 And then on Sunday mornings in my office.
 I could never have imagined being relaxed enough to host a gathering in my office before worship.
 Worship was work and I needed to get ready, to focus, to be nervous.
 But now it seems the most natural thing in the world to leave the worship in God’s hands and to simply enjoy the coffee and dough-nuts and the warmth of the community that gathers to read the scripture and to pray and to delight in what God is doing.
 Then we gather here.
 Here I receive gift after gift after gift - music, prayers, your presence, your warmth, your tears, your love for God, for one another, for me.
 I see the grace of God giving life where there was death.
 I see the future of God’s church.
 I don’t know what the future of University Hill Congregation is.
 I don’t know what my future is.
 But I do glimpse the kind of congregations that a God rich in mercy created in Ephesus and is creating here and will continue to create.
 Congregations filled with grace, the grace of God in Jesus Christ.